 Use social media listening to see if people are sharing their thoughts about your event.
 Maybe your speakers are posting about their talks too.
 This type of content is great for reposting or sharing by the official account behind the event.
 It can present a great insight for many people who are yet to visit your event.

 If the comments are positive and you’ve made the effort to ensure everyone has a positive experience, it will attract numerous people and help build a positive image for your brand or cause.
 On the other hand, if you encounter some criticism, make sure to respond quickly and try to resolve the issue on the spot.
 Things don’t always go to plan and bad situations might happen, but it’s all about how you handle them.

 After the event has finished, the most vital feedback will happen.
 Continue monitoring hashtags and mentions post-event.
 That is when people will surely share their opinions about the topics, presenters or speakers, and the overall experience.
 The majority of this will occur on social media or dedicated blog posts and forums.

 Through Determ, all of those mentions can be converted into relevant data tailored for measuring the success of your efforts.
 The tool will show you reports about the number of mentions, total impressions, top influencers (including users and media) who talked about your event, the channels they used the most, the overall sentiment regarding your event, and over 2000 more custom charts.
 You can track how your queries have performed in a certain period and how that data compares to the previous period.
 Before the event, that is.

 Use this information to report to event sponsors, improve your social media strategy, find future brand ambassadors, measure your ROI and plan your forthcoming events even better.

 Interested in tracking your event with Determ?
-Try out the free 7-day trial version.
+Book a demo and our experts will reach out to you.